What's at Stake

 Washington’s new code sets strong energy efficiency requirements for new home construction that will reduce energy use for decades to come, saving residents millions of dollars and reducing harmful global warming pollution.
 The Building Industry Association of Washington had challenged Washington’s code, alleging that it conflicted with federal law, despite the fact that the code gives builders the flexibility to pick from a large range of energy efficient options.
 NW Energy Coalition, Washington Environmental Council, and the Sierra Club (represented by Earthjustice) and the Natural Resources Defense Council intervened in the case to support Washington’s code.

 Ruling in favor of Washington state and conservation and energy groups, the federal district court in Tacoma found that federal law did not trump Washington’s 2009 energy code because the energy efficient design options in the code were fairly weighted based on scientific modeling and the code did not mandate the use of major appliances that exceed federal energy efficiency standards.
 The decision establishes that Washington’s code does not conflict with federal law and can be applied to new construction throughout the state; it also paves the way for other states to adopt similar codes.
-The Building Industry Association of Washington has appealed the ruling to the Ninth Circuit Court of Appeals, and the parties will submit briefing on appeal in April and May of 2011.
+The Building Industry Association of Washington appealed the ruling to the Ninth Circuit Court of Appeals, and the Court of Appeals upheld the district court decision and affirmed the energy efficiency code.

 The Washington State Building Code Council revised the Washington energy code in 2009, following two years of work by the public, stakeholders and the Council’s Technical Advisory Group to develop an innovative, cost effective and flexible building energy code.
 That time and expertise led to the 2009 revision to the code, a revision that went into effect on January 1, 2011.
 The new code allows home-builders to choose from a list of practical and accessible energy-saving options for new homes, like installation of high-efficiency, money-saving furnaces or water heaters, or super-efficient insulation and windows.